zcash/zips/draft-nuttycom-funding-allocation.rst

 2. **Regulatory Considerations**: The allocation of funds should minimize regulatory risks by avoiding direct funding of specific organizations.
-The design should ensure compliance with applicable laws and regulations to support the long-term sustainability of the funding model.
+The design should enable and encourage compliance with applicable laws and regulations to support the long-term sustainability of the funding model.

 Non-requirements